|

 Does Mother of Pearl Come Only in White?

 Mother of pearl does not come only in white.
-In fact, it can appear in a stunning array of colors such as pink, blue, green, and yellow, depending on the mollusk species and its environment.
-The unique arc of colors is defined by the combination of aragonite crystals and conchiolin proteins, creating its iridescence.
+In fact, it can appear in a range of colors, including pink, blue, green, and yellow, depending on the mollusc species and its environment.
+The unique color arc is created by the combination of aragonite crystals and conchiolin proteins, producing its iridescence.
 This natural beauty makes it a sought-after material.

 Are Mother of Pearl and Shellac Related Materials?

-Mother of pearl (nacre) and shellac are not related materials.
-While both have unique properties, they are derived from different sources.
-Mother of pearl originates from mollusk shells, composed of aragonite and conchiolin, giving it an iridescent appearance.
+Mother of pearl nacre and shellac are not related materials.
+While both have unique properties, they are derived from different sources, including mollusk shells, composed of aragonite and conchiolin, which gives them an iridescent appearance.
 Shellac, conversely, is a resin produced by the lac bug.
 The differing origins and compositions of these materials make them unrelated.

 Is It Ethical to Source Mother of Pearl From Around the World?